cloudandthings/terraform-aws-clickops-notifier/sam/README.md

 Once the Application is deployed tune into the Slack Channel you set to notify and marvel in watching those non-IAAC gremlins make changes in the Console.

 ![ClicksOps ](https://github.com/cloudandthings/terraform-aws-clickops-notifier/blob/8a1f076e42107011a4826304c67d3f99e348f5ad/sam/images/clickops-slack-message.png?raw=true)

+### Tagging
+The Serverless Application Repository does not expose the ability to tag the Cloudformation stack before it creates the resources.
+This can however be done after the application has been deployed by updating the `ClickOps` stack's tags in Cloudformation.